Irving Scholar

-Irving Alan Scholar (born November 1947) is a property developer and former investor in football clubs, most noted for his time as chairman of Tottenham Hotspur and as a director of Nottingham Forest.
+Irving Alan Scholar (born November 1947) is a British property developer and former investor in football clubs, most noted for his time as chairman of Tottenham Hotspur and as a director of Nottingham Forest.

 As chairman of Tottenham, Scholar became known for a number of innovations in the commercialisation of the club, such as floating it on the stock market in October 1983, innovations that were copied by other football clubs.
 He was also instrumental in pushing for higher fees paid by television companies for rights to broadcast football matches.
 The financial imperative would eventually led to the formation of the Premier League with Tottenham one of the five prime movers who pushed for its formation.
 Tottenham won a UEFA Cup and a FA Cup with him at the helm, but his chairmanship at the club ended with heavy financial losses and the club was sold to Alan Sugar and Terry Venables.